Jinde Meriye

 Jinde Meriye is a 2020 Indian Punjabi romance film directed by Pankaj Batra.
-The film stars Parmish Verma, Sonam Bajwa, Yuvraj Hans and Navneet Kaur Dhillon in the lead roles The film is produced by Pankaj Batra, Ashu Munish Sahni, Aniket Kawade, Preeta Batra and Amandeep Singh and co-produced by Mandip Dhami.
+The film stars Parmish Verma, Sonam Bajwa, Yuvraj Hans and Navneet Kaur Dhillon in the lead roles Pankaj Batra produced the film, alongside Ashu Munish Sahni, Aniket Kawade, Preeta Batra and Amandeep Singh and co-produced by Mandip Dhami.
 It was released in cinemas on 24 January 2020.
-This film will World Television Premiere on 3rd July 2021 on Pitaara TV.
+This film was scheduled to World Television Premiere on 3 July 2021 on Pitaara TV.